Skip to main content

 All doctoral students must file a Plan of Study outlining all course and thesis credits that will be counted for the degree.

-Students should discuss the plan of study with their advisor early in the program and have an initial plan of study on file with the department by the end of the first semester.
+Students should discuss the plan of study with their research advisor early in the program and have an initial plan of study on file with the department by the end of the first semester.
 The plan of study must be signed by both the student and the advisor and then submitted to the department for approval by the Graduate Program Director.
 The plan of study may be updated as many times as necessary to reflect any changes in the program.
 It is the student's responsibility to make sure that an up-to-date plan of study is on file with the department.

 Contacts